 7 Reasons Why Spreadsheets are Terrible for Project Management

 If you’ve tried using spreadsheets for project management, you probably already know it doesn’t work very well.
-You end up frustrated and unproductive and wondering why on earth everyone uses spreadsheets so much.
+You end up frustrated and unproductive and wondering why on earth everyone uses excel and spreadsheets so much.
 Maybe you think it’s just you.
 Nope.

 Spreadsheets are terrible for project management and maybe its time to look for an alternative to spreadsheets to manage projects.